Hello and Welcome!

 I also had the privilege to work as an adviser to Premier Steve Bracks and was elected to Yarra City council in November 2008, serving as Mayor in 2010.
 I loved working hard to deliver projects and services for the people of Yarra such as including the major refurbishment of Victoria Park, the commitment to a North Fitzroy Library, a Yarra Energy Foundation and increased child care for residents.

-On a personal note, I’m also an avid Carlton supporter.
+On a personal note, I am an avid Carlton supporter.